SSWConsulting/SSW.Rules.Content/rules/scenarios-of-building-the-system/rule.md

 created: 2014-03-14T06:02:00.000Z
 guid: 3021ff26-7bfa-47b5-811d-82bf417fe880
 ---

-There are various ways of organising your code for large .NET projects in Visual Studio
+There are various ways of organizing your code for large .NET projects in Visual Studio.

 <!--endintro-->